cu-psych-computing/cu-psych-comp-tutorial/index.md

   'tools/check' as well.
 {% endcomment %}

+<h2>In-person scientific computing support</h2>

+During the fall 2019 semester, the [graduate methods support advisors](who) are holding open office hours on **Mondays** (except the 4th Monday of each month) **from 10:30a to 12:00p.**
+CU psychology graduate students can stop by for to chat about using computing tools at any stage of the research process.
+Use cases include, but are not limited to:

+* conducting pre-study power analysis
+* setting up tools for administering tasks in-person and online
+* cleaning and analyzing data
+* preparing presentations and manuscripts

+Outside of office hours, the support advisors can also assist over [email](mailto:{{site.email}}).

 <h2 id="syllabus">Syllabus: {{ site.workshop_title }}</h2>

 This is our core introductory scientfic computing syllabus.
 The materials here are designed to be